UVicFH/CanDuino/README.md

   c) upload the ArduinoISP sketch to your now working arduino

-  d) disconeect all boards from the computer
+  d) disconnect all boards from the computer

   e) conect wires as follows (Orginal Arduino -> New Canduino):